mateushvenancio/mateushvenancio/README.md

 #### About me

 I'm a brazilian programming student based in Minas Gerais.
 You can find some of my projects here.
-Actually studying Flutter, Angular (including HTML, CSS and JS), .NET, and other stuff I like.
+Currently working with Flutter, React, Node, and other random stuff.

 #### Network